getmemoryapp/getmemoryapp.github.io/_features/02-apps.md

 subheading: All your web apps
 image: "/assets/images/app_sc.png"
 ---
 You can filter your searches by webapp.
-For easy access this shows the most recent content for those webapps.
+You can see content most recently opened for that webapp or search for specific content within that webapp.

-It works with all the popular apps like Google docs, Jira, Github and Figma.
+It works for all the popular apps like Google docs, Jira, Github and Figma.

-It works for your internal tools and it works for obscure webapps that only you use.
+It works for your internal tools and dashboards and it works for obscure webapps that only you use.

-It lets you search through any webapp that you have opened in your browser!
+Memory lets you search through any webapp that you have opened in your browser!